There are several ways of traveling around Belize, whether you’re planning a visit or looking to move there. Here are some of the options:

 For those who live along the coast or on the Cayes transportation is entirely different.
 Many people have their own boats.
 Parts of the Cayes are only accessible by boat, like getting from the far north of Ambergris Caye to San Pedro.
 There are frequent water taxis from Belize City to the Cayes.
 They go back and forth regularly and cost BZ$10–15 one-way depending if you’re going to San Pedro or Caye Caulker.
 The boats are quite big, partially covered, fast vessels with outboard engines.
 From Belize City they take about 30 minutes to Caye Caulker and 75 minutes to San Pedro.
 You can catch them at the Marine Terminal close to the Swing Bridge on North Front Street.
 There are a few shops and a couple of cafés at the terminal.
 Taxis wait outside.
 The water taxis also go between San Pedro, Caye Caulker, and Chetumal, as well as between Corozal and San Pedro.
 There is another water taxi, which travels around Ambergris Caye, making stops at popular places on the island.
 There is also a water taxi called Hokey Pokey between the village of Independence/ Mango Creek and Placencia Village.

 Bicycles and Golf Carts in Belize

 For those living on the Cayes or on the coast in places like Placencia Village and Hopkins, golf carts are the most common mode of transportation, along with bicycles and walking.
 You will see few cars.
 Golf carts can be rented or bought and are the fastest, easiest mode of transportation in these areas.

-Excerpted from the Ninth Edition of Moon Belize.
+Excerpted from the Second Edition of Moon Living Abroad in Belize.